tomjaguarpaw/H2/posts/scrap-your-iteration-combinators.md

 inspects all the possible cases of one of its arguments to determine what to return.
 Its other argument is `a`, the "`foldM` state".
 Its initial value is `ppa`.
 Many of the branches "error out" by returning `Left`.
-The others return the "updated state".
+The other branches return the "updated state".

 ```.hs
 extend ::